4 Post Lift Recommendation

 Can you not store the 3rd car temporarily elsewhere?

-Hi Mark, hope that all is well with you and yours.are you getting rid of the Clark garage permanently or just till the alterations get done?
+Hi Mark, hope that all is well with you and yours.

 The Clark garage will be going.